MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ### DPM can't use SQL Server running on a domain controller
 **Issue**: Database deployment not supported.

-**Workaround**: If you want to use a remote instance of SQL Server as your DPM database, ensure that the SQL Server instance isn't running on a domain controller.
+**Workaround**: If you want to use a remote instance of SQL Server as your DPM database, ensure that the SQL Server Instance isn't running on a domain controller.

 ::: moniker range="<=sc-dpm-2016"